1912 Alabama Crimson Tide football team: Marion

 To open the 1912 season, Alabama shutout the Marion Military Institute 52–0 at The Quad in Tuscaloosa.
 The Crimson Tide took a 20–0 lead behind a trio of first quarter touchdowns on a pair of runs by Holt Andrews McDowell and another by Adrian Van de Graaff.
 They then extended their lead to 33–0 at halftime behind touchdown runs by Hargrove Van de Graaff and Charlie Joplin.
 After a scoreless third, Alabama scored on a trio of fourth quarter touchdowns and made the final score 52–0.
 The final points were scored on runs by McDowell, Hargrove Van de Graaff and W. A. Barnes.
-The victory improved Alabama's all-time record against Marion to 4–0.